SQream/sqream_docs/operational_guides/delete_guide.rst

 ..
 TODO: our current best practices is to use a cron job with sqream sql to run the delete cleanup. we should document how to do this, we have customers with very different delete schedules so we can give a few extreme examples and when/why you'd use them.

-Usage Notes
+How the DELETE Statement Works
 =====================
-The **Usage Notes** section includes important information about the DELETE statement:
+The **Usage Notes** section describes important information about the DELETE statement:

 .. contents::
    :local: